Paralympic Games: International Paralympic Committee

 The first Paralympic symbol (1988–1994) used five pa.

 The International Paralympic Committee is the global governing body of the Paralympic Movement.
-It comprises 178 National Paralympic Committees (NPC) and four disability-specific international sports federations.
+It comprises 211 member organisations made up of 185 National Paralympic Committees (NPCs), 18 International Federations, five Regional Organisations and three disability-specific international sports federations known at International Organisations of Sport for the Disabled.
 The president of the IPC is Andrew Parsons.
 The IPC's international headquarters are in Bonn, Germany.
 The IPC is responsible for organizing the Summer and Winter Paralympic Games.
-It also serves as the International Federation for nine sports (Paralympic athletics, Paralympic swimming, Paralympic archery, Paralympic powerlifting, Para-alpine skiing, Paralympic biathlon, Paralympic cross-country skiing, ice sledge hockey and Wheelchair DanceSport).
-This requires the IPC to supervise and coordinate the World Championships and other competitions for each of the nine sports it regulates.
+It also serves as the International Federation for five sports (Para athletics, Para swimming, Para powerlifting, Shooting Para sport and Para ice hockey).
+This requires the IPC to supervise and coordinate the World Championships and other competitions for each of the five sports it regulates.

 IPC membership also includes National Paralympic Committees and international sporting federations.
 International Federations are independent sport federations recognized by the IPC as the sole representative of a Paralympic Sport.
 International Federations responsibilities include technical jurisdiction and guidance over the competition and training venues of their respective sports during the Paralympic Games.
 The IPC also recognizes media partners, certifies officials, judges, and is responsible for enforcing the bylaws of the Paralympic Charter.

 Since its creation in 1989, IPC has a cooperative relationship with the International Olympic Committee (IOC).
 Delegates of the IPC are also members of the IOC and participate on IOC committees and commissions.
 The two governing bodies remain distinct, with separate Games, despite the close working relationship.

 The Paralympic Games were designed to emphasize the participants' athletic achievements and not their disability.
 Recent games have emphasized that these games are about ability and not disability.
 The movement has grown dramatically since its early days – for example, the number of athletes participating in the Summer Paralympic Games has increased from 400 athletes in Rome in 1960 to 4,342 athletes from 159 countries in Rio de Janeiro in 2016.
 Both the Paralympic Summer and Winter Games are recognized on the world stage.

 Unlike the Olympic Games, English is the official language of the Paralympic movement.
 The other languages used at each Paralympic Games are the official languages of the host country or host region.
 Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these two or more languages.